dianasch/snippets/README.md

 ### MVP
 * User can register and log in
 * User can view all details for each Taylor Swift studio album
-* User can create song snippet and save it
+* User can create song snippets and save them
 * User can view all saved song snippets

 ### 2.0
 * User can view saved song snippets by album
 * User can upload their own album lyrics to create a Taylor Swift mash-up
-* Album details page contains a chart displaying the most common words in an album
+* Album details page contains a chart displaying the most common words in that album
-* Added log-in and registration security
+* Additional log-in and registration security

 ### Future Implementations
-* User can share snippets view text and/or email
+* User can share snippets via text and/or email

 ## Installation: